How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 Why Are Emulsifying Sugar Scrubs So Great?

 An emulsifying sugar scrub can reveal clean skin that is soft and doesn’t feel over-stripped like it can with body washes or other DIY scrubs.
-In addition, they’re simple to make at home and are easily customizable to your liking.
+Additionally, they’re simple to make at home and can be easily customized to your liking.

 Ingredients You Need For An Emulsifying Sugar Scrub